veigaribo/concurrency-test/README.md

 The route defined at `/:a` first sets an internal mutable value with `a`, waits 3s, then sends back the current internal value.
 One could expect this to always echo back `a`, which is not the case.

-Client 1 sends a POST to `.../abc `;
+1. Client 1 sends a request to `.../abc `;
-Less than 3s later, Client 2 sends a POST to `.../xyz`;
+2. Less than 3s later, Client 2 sends a request to `.../xyz`;

-Client 1 receives xyz;
+3. Client 1 receives xyz;
-Client 2 receives xyz;
+4. Client 2 receives xyz;